 FEED: And what work is being done at York’s Digital Creativity Labs?

-FB: We have an £18 million investment from various research councils, and our agenda is to deliver impactful research at the convergence of interactive media and games and the rich space in between.
+FB: We have an £18 million investment from various research councils, and our agenda is to deliver impactful research at the convergence of interactive media and games and the rich space in-between.
 That, of course, includes broadcast, it includes storytelling.
 We’re mandated to work with industry.
 We want to enable the UK economy to be globally competitive and want to enable core technologies for that purpose.

 Within the Digital Creativity Labs, I lead the esports research group.
-We have five full time academics and research fellows and a couple of PhDs.
+We have five full-time academics and research fellows and a couple of PhDs.
 We are a very interdisciplinary team, from data visualisation to human-computer interaction and user experience design, but also psychology and sociology.
 So we really look both at the tech and how the tech impacts.

-We have staff who work on inferring psychological traits of players by looking at their gameplay data.
+We have staff who work on inferring the psychological traits of players by looking at their gameplay data.
 And we have students in machine learning and AI who analyse gameplay data to extract stories and insights for viewers and players.